prorev/prorev.github.io/_posts/2020-01-11-quick-tags.md

    - quick
    - tags
 ---
-There is a very simple way to modify `quicktags-toolbar` very simple in WordPress.
+There is a very simple way to modify `quicktags-toolbar` in WordPress.

 ![quick tags toolbar](https://programming-review.com/wp-content/uploads/2012/10/Selection_2731-1024x62.png)